tjoyner/ofvioletsandlicorice/chapter2.md

 "Here, too...  they tell a lot of stories.
 I remember one time two of my colleagues were tasting a bottle of Bordeaux.
 They found all the flavors possible, then one of them said that he tasted iron, and the other said he'd tasted leather.
 They went on, affirming and denying.
 It ended there.
 But a year later it was learned that a key tied to a leather cord was found in the barrel that the bottle came from."

 "If it's true: fine noses and fine palates.
-If not: it's equally as good" said Luciano, putting out the cigarette between his fingers and tossing it in between the rows.
+If it isn't: equally as good..." said Luciano, putting out the cigarette between his fingers and tossing it in between the rows.
 "Here at Sottimano they make a good Barbaresco."

 Daniel stood up, followed by the dog, walking, brushing the leaves, leaning on the ground, ripping up some grass, listening with his nose to scents and smells.